ibrow19/Snake-Engine/README.md

 Identifiers for nodes and components (and more or less everything in the Snake Engine) are just indices.
 This can make it difficult to keep track of what code does and which nodes and components have which ID.
-Therefore it is recommended to use enumerations of each ID to make thing clearer.
+Therefore it is recommended to use enumerations of each ID to make code clearer.
 The `demo/identifiers.hpp` file shows an example of how this can be done.
 For example, each node identifier to be used is defined in an enum: